avielzecharia/avlgo/README.md

 Merkle Tree variations is one example, but you can even find API for classical problems such as the Compact Rank !

+## Similarity ##
+Estimating how similar two sets are using advanced techniques in different models (sketching).

+The main one is using MinHash, which can be used for Code Similarity purposes or clustering problems.

 ## Streaming ##
 Contains a set of simple algorithms for processing data streams in which the input is presented as a sequence of items.